nistara/first-website/README.md

+## nistara.github.io
 This is the code for my site [nistara.github.io](http://nistara.github.io/).
-It's based on Florian Schneider's [Jekyll-lablog](https://github.com/fdschneider/jekyll-lablog), with some modifications like editing the footer, and adding a header similar to [Sean C. Anderson's site)[http://seananderson.ca/].
+It's based on Florian Schneider's [Jekyll-lablog](https://github.com/fdschneider/jekyll-lablog), with some modifications like editing the footer, and adding a header similar to (Sean C. Anderson's site)[http://seananderson.ca/].

 ## License